horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

       ![](https://github.com/horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/blob/main/assets/screenshots/2025-07-27%20(7).png)
       ![](https://github.com/horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/blob/main/assets/screenshots/2025-07-27%20(9).png)
 #### Phase 2 & 3
-- Use Ansible to configure the machine and install the needed packages such as Docker.
+- Task: Use Ansible to configure the machine and install the needed packages such as Docker.
   - Across using windows must use tools that allow you to run a Linux environment like **WSL** makes me deals easly with ansible
   - After installation i defiend ansible directory structure that has: